IndikaUdagedara/dotnet-lambda-extensions/README.md

 1. Create a ASP.NET Core project as you would normally (e.g. `dotnet new webapi`)

-2. Create a class inheriting `GenericProxyFunction<TRequest, TResponse>`. `TRequest` is the type of the integration event (e.g. `APIGatewayCustomAuthorizerRequest`) and `TResponse` is response type for the integration (e.g. `APIGatewayCustomAuthorizerResponse`) and override the `Init` method to configure the `WebHost`
+2. Create a class inheriting `GenericProxyFunction` and override the `Init` method to configure the `WebHost`

 ```
-    public class APIGatewayCustomAuthorizerFunction : GenericProxyFunction<APIGatewayCustomAuthorizerRequest, APIGatewayCustomAuthorizerResponse>
+    public class APIGatewayCustomAuthorizerFunction : GenericProxyFunction
     {
         protected override void Init(IWebHostBuilder builder)
         {